A multiple criteria methodology for priority based portfolio selection: Case study

 \begin{itemize}[label={--}] \item The portfolio of configuration $F_{w_{j}^{1}}^{B(1)}$ was welcomed by the DM.
-Indeed, the DM said that in a scenario with such a budget, he would prefer not to carry out project $a_{14}$ but still implement all the others, in order to improve most of the areas of the historic city centre.
-From his point of view, since project $a_{14}$ is the one with the highest cost, it is not an extremely attractive project and he would happily compromise in doing all the other projects. \item The portfolio of configuration $F_{w_{j}^{1}}^{B(6)}$ could represent a good compromise because it suggests implementing all the most important projects with a reasonable budget that is more likely to be obtained. \item The portfolio of configuration $F_{w_{j}^{1}}^{B(4)}$ has some areas of concerns due to the presence of projects $a_{12}$, $a_{15}$ and $a_{16}$ belonging to category $C_2$ and not including projects from the higher category, $C_3$.
-Then, the analysts solved the model again, excluding those projects from the optimization procedure.
-Once the new portfolio produced by this procedure was shown to the DM, he advised us that the original portfolio was more representative of his preferred portfolio for that amount of budget available. \item The DM considered as a good portfolio even the one for configuration $F_{w_{j}^{1}}^{B(5)}$.
-In fact, even with a very limited budget, all the listed constraints will still be satisfied and the best projects of the last two categories will still be in the portfolio. \item For the portfolios of configurations $F_{w_{j}^{1}}^{B(5)}$, $F_{w_{j}^{1}}^{B(6)}$ and $F_{w_{j}^{1}}^B(7)$, the DM has disclosed some concerns about the quality of these portfolios with very few projects.
-He has also raised concerns about the fact that projects in the lower categories were introduced.
-The analysts explained that this was due to the constraint regarding the distribution of functions (\ref{con:function2})--(\ref{con:function3}), and that he could try to do some other simulations relaxing also these constraints.
-Eventually, the DM really thought that this is a major and fundamental constraint that he will not happily compromise on, therefore he accepted the portfolio obtained. \end{itemize}
+Indeed, the DM said that in a scenario with such available budget he will prefer not to carry out project $a_{14}$ but still implementing all the others, in order to improve most of the areas of the historic city center.
+In his standpoint, being project $a_{14}$ the one with the highest cost, it is not an extremely attractive project and he will happily compromise in doing all the other projects. \item The portfolio of configuration $F_{w_{j}^{1}}^{B(6)}$ could represent a good compromise because it is suggesting to implement all the most important projects with a reasonable budget that is more likely to be obtained. \item The portfolio of configuration $F_{w_{j}^{1}}^{B(4)}$ has some areas of concerns due to the presence of projects $a_{12}$, $a_{15}$ and $a_{16}$ belonging to the category $C_2$ and not including projects from the upper category $C_3$.
+Then, the analysts have solved again the model, excluding those projects from the optimization procedure.
+Anyway, once showed the different portfolio obtained to the DM, he advised that the original portfolio was more representative of his preferred portfolio for that amount of budget available. \item The DM considered as a good portfolios even the one for configuration $F_{w_{j}^{1}}^{B(5)}$.
+In fact, even with a very limited budget all the listed constraints will still be satisfied and the best projects of the last two categories will still be in the portfolio. \item For the portfolios of configurations $F_{w_{j}^{1}}^{B(5)}$, $F_{w_{j}^{1}}^{B(6)}$ and $F_{w_{j}^{1}}^B(7)$ the DM has disclosed some concerns about the quality of these portfolios with very few projects.
+He has also raised concerns on the fact that projects in lower categories were introduced.
+The analysts explained that this was due to the distribution of functions constraint (\ref{con:function2})-(\ref{con:function3}) and that he could try to do some other simulations relaxing also these constraints.
+Eventually, the DM really thought that this is a major and fundamental constraint that he will not compromise on happily, therefore he accepted well the portfolio obtained. \end{itemize}